Live updates: Follow the latest news on US-Iran war

 There is not a great deal of belief among Iranians that a deal will succeed, partly because both sides’ demands are so distant from each other, and partly because some Iranians believe a deal with the US could be torpedoed by renewed Israeli military action.

-“I’m not optimistic that they can reach a deal,” a second resident of Tehran told The National.
+“I’m not optimistic that they can reach a deal,” a third resident of Tehran told The National.
 “Because of the Israel issue – it won’t allow it.
 Their targeting of figures like Larijani shows that they don’t really want to move towards an agreement.”
 He was referring to Ali Larijani, a former senior official killed in a strike 10 days ago, who had been seen by some analysts as a figure capable of negotiating with the US.

 In private, some Iranians believe that the regime is keener on a negotiated solution than it is letting on publicly.
 It could be an off-ramp that would allow Iran's leaders to retain power instead of being further weakened by US and Israeli action.

-At the same time, for Iranians caught between a hardening regime and US threats, the idea of Mr Trump following through on threats to attack power stations is something they don’t want to think about.
-The country has already been suffering from water and power shortages, and targeting energy facilities would make these worse, the businessman said.
+For Iranians caught between a hardening regime and US threats, the idea of Mr Trump following through on threats to attack power stations is something they don’t want to think about.
+The country has already been suffering from water and power shortages, which Arash blamed on "the incompetence of the ruling system in society."

 “The idea of Iran's energy infrastructure being bombed is truly terrifying because it's connected to people's daily lives; it makes ordinary life difficult,” he said.
 “Whether it's electricity, energy, or water, these have all, in a sense, been built over the years with taxpayers' money.”
 With double-digit inflation in Iran, the cost of rebuilding them would only take away further from normal people’s lives, he added.